arabica-project/composable/README.md

 # composable
-Composable categorical framework for building services on go
+Composable categorical framework for composes services with Go